-One CCVPN scenario may contain one SOTN VPN Infrastructure Service, one or more each of SD-WAN VPN Infrastructure Services, DC Services and Site Enterprise Services.
-Likewise, each SD-WAN VPN Infrastructure Service can attach to more than one site.
+One CCVPN scenario may contain only SD-WAN service, only SOTN service or combined service of SD-WAN and SOTN.
 These numerous options provide the required flexibility to end users.
 This task also includes DCAE template, Policy, SO workflow (BPMN), and SDN-C Directed Graph (DG) design.